 Patients who have upper eyelid blepharoplasty often do so in order to reduce upper eyelid drooping or sagging, which can make them look older or tired.
 On occasion, a drooping eyelid can restrict vision.
 Other patients who have upper eyelid blepharoplasty are of Asian origin and desire a removal of their eyes’ epicanthic folds.
 Patients who have lower eyelid blepharoplasty often do so in order to reduce lower-eye puffiness through the removal of fat or skin, or as a wrinkle removal strategy.
 Others have fat added in order to fill-out a hollow facial appearance.

 People who are good candidates for blepharoplasty are those who are in reasonably good health and who have realistic expectations for the outcome of the surgery.
+Candidates expereince negative effects of drooping eyelids and excess tissue around the eyes due to age, genetics, or other factors.
 Contact Dr. Ryan Dodde at Plastic Surgery Arts of West Michigan to see if eyelid surgery is right for you.